Multiple GitHub integrations available for Percy Enterprise

 Covered in this doc

-The Percy GitHub app will automatically update the pull request summary if there are visual differences needing review, and will show which team member approved them.
+Percy's GitHub app will update the pull request summary if there are visual differences needing review, and will show which team member approved them.
 It will also help us provide smarter comparisons for you, by picking more relevant base builds.

 Navigate to your Organization Settings > Integrations.

-Note: GitHub requires that you have the "owner" role in an organization to add integrations.
+GitHub requires that you have the "owner" role in a GitHub organization to add integrations.

-You can install Percy to all repositories or select specific repositories.
+You can install Percy on all repositories in the GitHub organization or select specific repositories if you prefer.

 By default, Percy will be installed with: